data-science-ci/actions-price-analysis/README.md

 - Kennyo Wescley Elias Cavalcante

 ### We want to answer the following questions
- - Is there a best month to invest in the asset?
+ - What's the company with biggest potential in returning the investment?
- - What was the day that the stock fluctuated the most?
+ - What was the day that the stock fluctuated the most between PETRE and COGNE in the 2 last months?
- - What was the highest top of the stock in the month and for how long did it hold?
+ - Is there any correlation between columns?

 ### Data used: